-After receiving his law degree from the University of Chicago Law School, Jeb practiced as a commercial litigator in Boston and San Francisco.
-In 1994, he left the practice of law to pursue a doctorate at the University of California, Berkeley.
-At Berkeley, he won the prestigious Peter Odegard Memorial Award for the most promising scholar, an Outstanding Graduate Student Instructor Award for teaching excellence, and numerous fellowships, including the Charles Atwood Kofoid Fellowship, the Henry Braden Fellowship, and a Phi Beta Kappa Research Fellowship.
+After graduating from the University of Chicago Law School and clerking for the U.S. Bankruptcy Court, I practiced as a commercial litigator in Boston and San Francisco.
+In 1994, I left the practice of law to pursue a doctorate in political science at the University of California, Berkeley.

 I joined the USC faculty in 2001, where I teach classes in law, American politics and public policy and have published numerous university-press books, edited volumes, and peer-reviewed articles on topics ranging from the asbestos crisis and litigation reform to disability rights and research methods.
 I have been invited to present at diverse professional and academic settings, including the Aspen Institute, the Institute of Medicine, the American Bar Foundation, the Institute for Qualitative and Multi-Method Research at Syracuse’s Maxwell School of Public Policy, and UC Berkeley’s Center for the Study of Law and Society and Goldman School of Public Policy.

 My current research analyzes bias in media coverage of litigation, lawyers’ ethical duties to confront misleading press accounts of the legal system and how the filing of lawsuits influences attitudes toward claimants and their underlying claims.

 - Peter Odegard Memorial Award for Outstanding Achievement as a Graduate Student, UC Berkeley (1997-1998)